-The eleven faculties are Applied Science, Architecture, Arts, Biological Sciences, Commerce, Engineering, Law, Medicine, Military Studies, Professional Studies and Science.
+The eleven faculties are Applied Science, Architecture, Arts, Biological Sciences, Commerce, Engineering, Law, Medioine, Military Studies, Professional Studies and Science.
 In addition, the Board of Studies of the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education fulfil a function similar to that of the faculties.
 The Board of Studies in Science and Mathematics, which was established to facilitate the joint academic administration of the Science and Mathematics degree course by the faculties of Biological Sciences and Science, considers and reports to the Professorial Board on all matters relating to studies, lectures and examinations in the science and mathematics degree course.

-The Schools
+The Schoole

-Once courses of study have been approved they come under the control of the individual schools (eg the School of Chemistry, the School of Mathematics).
+Subjects come under the control of the individual schools (eg the School of Chemistry, the School of Accountancy).
 The head of the school in which you are studying is the person in this academic structure with whom you will be most directly concerned.